-The Chief Information Officer will be responsible for determining whether an eligible data breach has occurred, based on the Data Breach Response Group's assessment and recommendation.
+The Chief Information Officer will be responsible for determining whether an eligible data breach (and/or a notifiable personal data breach under GDPR) has occurred, based on the Data Breach Response Group's assessment and recommendation.

 Important: The obligation to notify the OAIC and affected individuals as soon as reasonably practicable is triggered when the University determines that an eligible data breach has occurred.